alxlnx/cpp/README.md

-# algos-problems
+# cpp
-Algorithms and problems encountered during CS classes.
+New code and problems encountered during CS classes.
-Solved problems:
-- Longest Common Subsequence algo